aikedejongste/docs.aikedejongste.nl/ansible/basics.md

 # Playbook Basics

 For servers that are kind of like snowflakes but you want some structure and still keep changes in git.

-## Inventory:
+## Inventory

 ```yaml
 all: